 Has your organization offered an employee assistance program (EAP) for years but struggled to get employees to use it?
 And now, to address growing employee stress and burnout, you’re doubling down—offering a bigger and more modern EAP in the hope that utilization will improve?
 It’s a common scenario among employers and a step in the right direction.

 Preventive mental health tools can change that.
-They can improve the mental health and well-being of your workforce and also drive greater utilization of your EAP.
+They can improve your workforce’s mental health and well-being and drive greater utilization of your EAP.

 The EAP is the mainstay of mental health benefits plans but is also poorly utilized

-The traditional EAP—providing assessments, free counseling sessions, and referrals for additional services—has long been viewed as the foundation for supporting the mental health and well-being of employees and their families.
-Nearly every employer has an EAP: 95% of companies with more than 5,000 employees and 80% of those with 1,001 to 5,000 employees offer one.
+The traditional EAP—providing assessments, free counseling sessions, and referrals for additional services—has long been viewed as the foundation for supporting employees’ and their families’ mental health and well-being.
+Nearly every employer has an EAP: 95% of companies with over 5,000 employees and 80% with 1,001 to 5,000 employees offer one.

-But few employees are taking advantage of it.
-A median of about 3.5% of employees use their EAP services per year, according to SHRM, which is a problem for employers and employees alike.
+However, few employees are taking advantage of it.
+According to SHRM, a median of about 3.5% of employees use their EAP services per year, which is a problem for employers and employees alike.

 Modern EAPs offer new features, but challenges persist

-To improve utilization (and workforce mental health), employers are starting to upgrade to newer, more modern EAPs that offer an expanded set of features.
-According to the Business Group on Health, 97% of large employers offer an EAP and 34% are using a newer EAP model, with another 25% considering doing so by 2024.
+To improve utilization (and workforce mental health), employers are upgrading to newer, more modern EAPs that offer an expanded set of features.
+According to the Business Group on Health, 97% of large employers offer an EAP, 34% use a newer EAP model, with another 25% considering doing so by 2024.

 Elevated EAPs can offer a wide range of new features, including more curated provider networks, a digital front door instead of phone-based entry, on-the-spot telephonic counseling, community sessions, health assessments, personalized treatment plans, help scheduling therapy appointments, critical incident care, certified coaching, education programs, online trainings, tips for improving mental health, and more.